 40 individuals with tinnitus (16 females, age 24-74 years, mean=57.73, sd=14.12), as well as 40 hearing-, age- and gender-matched control subjects (16 females, age 24-76 years, mean=57.43, sd=13.94) have completed the experiment.
 For the tinnitus group, inclusion criteria were a tinnitus duration of more than six months.
 No participants with psychiatric or neurological diseases were included in the sample.
 Participants were recruited via two procedures.
 First, we used an online study by our group on hearing epidemiology in the county of Salzburg (Austria) as a recruiting database.
 The online study included demographic information as well as questionnaires covering tinnitus (German short version of Tinnitus Questionnaire, Mini-TQ (Goebel and Hiller, 1992)) and hearing characteristics (German version of the Speech, Spatial and Qualities of Hearing Scale, SSQ (Kiessling et al., 2012)), along with an online hearing test (Shoebox, Ottawa, Canada).
 The Mini-TQ includes subscales targeting emotional distress, cognitive distress and sleep disturbances which we will use to draw conclusions about the impact of tinnitus distress (Hiller & Goebel, 2004).
 We included a question asking whether participants would be interested in further investigations in the laboratory, and we contacted them depending on their consent and their hearing profile from the online hearing test.
 Second, our paradigm was part of a broader epidemiological study (Frey et al., 2022), and participants from this cohort were invited to the MEG lab for further measurements, including the experimental paradigm described in this study.

 We performed standardized pure-tone audiometry for frequencies from .125 to 8 kHz in all participants using an Interacoustic AS608 audiometer to characterize hearing status.
 Hearing loss was defined by a hearing threshold above 30 dB in at least one frequency.
 Four individuals with tinnitus did not show any audiometric peculiarity; four of the participants showed unilateral hearing impairments; 26 volunteers had high-frequency hearing loss; and six individuals were hearing impaired over most frequencies.
 The control group was recruited afterwards in order to match the distribution of the tinnitus group by age, gender and hearing status.
 Accordingly, we aimed to find the best possible match that our data allowed for between individuals with tinnitus and control subjects regarding the results of the audiometry.
+By visually inspecting individual patterns in the hearing profile, we were able to take into account individual outliers in specific frequencies and searched for a control participant with a similar hearing pattern.